Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Healesville - Yarra Glen, placing the area among the bottom 25% of areas assessed nationally

-Recent construction comprises 76.0% standalone homes and 24.0% townhouses or apartments, maintaining the area's traditional low-density character with a focus on family homes appealing to those seeking space.
-This represents a notable shift from the existing housing stock (currently 92.0% houses), indicating decreasing availability of developable sites and reflecting changing lifestyles and the need for more diverse, affordable housing options.
-The estimated population per dwelling approval is 501 people, reflecting its quiet, low-activity development environment.
-Looking ahead, Healesville-Yarra Glen is projected to grow by 678 residents by 2041.
+This represents a notable shift from the current housing composition of 92.0% houses, indicating decreasing availability of developable sites and reflecting changing lifestyles and the need for more diverse, affordable housing options.
+The estimated population per dwelling approval in Healesville - Yarra Glen is 501 people, reflecting its quiet, low-activity development environment.
+According to AreaSearch's latest quarterly estimate, the area is expected to grow by 678 residents through to 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development